seiyaku

 Heraldry is full of profound meaning, once we delve into it.
 Transliteration of Crux Commissa is 'commissioned cross'; that is, a cross that has been assigned a mission by a higher authority.

-The horizontal bar at the top of the post, and the name, is rather like the auctoritate mihi commissâ (the square academic cap or 'mortarboard'), which originated from the priest's biretta, adopted as an Oxford University graduate's academic head dress, and more recently undermined by some US high schools.
+The horizontal bar at the top of the post, and the name, is rather like the auctoritate mihi commissâ ("with the authority entrusted to me" symbolised by the square academic cap or 'mortarboard'), which originated from the priest's biretta, and adopted as an Oxford University graduate's academic headdress.

 With the cross bar used as a carrying handle, it is called Crux Ansata and represents a symbol of divinity on Egyptian and Assyro-Babylonian sculptures, such as Isis and Osiris.
 (See also the Ankh Cross.)